Raheeljadoon/GCP-logs-Export-Google-sheets/README.md

 1- Clone this project on Your local machine.

-2- Create a virtual environment using python -m venv <env-name>.
+2- Create a virtual environment using python -m venv "env-name".

 3- Activate the Environment.